solent-eng/solent/README.md

 event-driven.
 This encourages a layering approach that leads to robust, discoverable systems.

-A simple response to most "why didn't you use x" queries is usually, "because nearcasting".
+The simpler response to most "why didn't you use x" queries is usually, "because nearcasting".

 /NodeJS